Understanding Raised Access Flooring Standards

 Example: 3/A/3/2

-3 = Ultimate load in excess of 8kN
+3 = Ultimate load above 8kN

-A = Deflection under load less than 2.5mm
+A = Deflection under 2.5mm

 3 = Safety factor of 3